syncfusion-content/wpf-docs/wpf/Navigation-pane/Default-Image-for-the-GroupView-Item.md

 ---
 layout: post
-title: Default Image for the GroupView Item in WPF Navigation Pane control | Syncfusion
+title: Default Image for the GroupView Item in Navigation Pane | Syncfusion
 description: Learn here all about Default Image for the GroupView Item support in Syncfusion WPF Navigation Pane (GroupBar) control and more.
 platform: wpf
-control: GroupBar
+control: Navigation Pane
 documentation: ug
 ---